choeffer/gobuster/README.rst

     added to /etc/apt/sources.list and that the system has installed latest updates (apt-get update && apt-get dist-upgrade).

-Then simple execute the script (as root or with root privileges).
+and simple execute the script (as root or with root privileges).

 .. code-block:: console